cloudbank-project/burnop/aws-ec2-start-stop.md

         - HPC same (harder to do) with comm benchmarking for "is this efficient?" eval
         - Licensed software: Getting it rolling at scale on the AWS cloud
         - CNN: Includes suiting to available GPUs on AWS (training / inference) to circumvent global shortage
+        - Hosting a datset for our domain community
+            * Simplest model: S3 bucket, public, publish the URL, it looks like download files, click, download, no problem right?
+License attachment?

 # Introduction